Prashant4900/iNeuron-javascript-course/day 1/README.md

 Node: It is a javascript library used to build the backend application.

 ## 2. What is the difference between client-side and server-side?

+Client-Side: the term client-side is generally apparel when we talk about the frontend or the code which runs the user's computer/browser.
+It's the responsable for UI.

+Server-Side: The term server-side is generally apparel when we talk about the backend of the code which runs on the server.
+It is responsible for Application behaviour.

+## 3. What is Nodejs?

+Node js is an open-source and cross-platform Javascript runtime environment which uses the chrome V8 engine to run the javascript code.

+## 4. Explain Scope in JavaScript?

+Scope: Scope determines the accessibility of variables.
+It tells how many variables are accessible to the outer function and module.

+Javascript has three types of Scope:
+1. Local Scope: The variable defined inside the {} is called the local scope.
+2. Function Scope: The variable defined inside the function is called function scope.
+3. Globale Scope: By Default, every variable in javascript is the global scope.